MaxVerevkin/LiquidCrystal-I2C-Plotter/README.md

 See examples for more.

 # Additional functions #
-printBar: Print Bar filled left to right.
+printBar: Print Bar filled left to right. </br>
+makePlot: Plots the array of bytes.

 # Custom Sets #
 custom_set_0() </br>